The following blog post was originally published on 1/24/18, but updated 1/2/19 for added value.

 - Do we have the bandwidth to experiment with this right now?

 Now that second question may come as a bit of a surprise to you.
 Does anyone really have extra time?
 We’re not saying to wait until you have more time to try something new, but do note that if you’re going to take the time to do something, it’s worth doing right, so make sure you have the time and manpower needed to carry that project out.
 (And if you don’t, take some time to figure out when a better time would be.
 Or what you could drop to make room for that new initiative.
-No sense in dropping it completely if it’s going to help advance your association!)
+No sense in dropping it completely if it’s going to help advance your association or chamber!)

 2. Not trying anything new at all